oicr-gsi/req-system-docs/source/study-admins.rst

 Add/Configure Form Section Headers (Titles)
 --------------------------------------------

-Section Form Headers segregate related questions with a section specific title as seen below.
+Section Form Headers segregate related questions with a section specific title.
 To create or configure a section header, follow these instructions:

 #.
 From the Study specific requisition form navigate to the “Build Form”.
 #.
 From the right-hand margin, under “Sections”, select “Sections”.
 A popup will appear.
 Specify the section header title.
 A section description may be added and will appear below the title on the requisition form.
 Click “Save”